wikimedia/eventlogging/README.md

 #### EventCapsule (mediawiki extension)

-[EventCapsules](https://meta.wikimedia.org/wiki/Schema:EventCapsule) wrap the actual event content with a meta data parent object.
+EventCapsules (./eventlogging/capsule.py) wrap the actual event content with a meta data parent object.
 This meta schema has fields that are Mediawiki specific, and should only be used for events generated via the [EventLogging Mediawiki Extension](https://www.mediawiki.org/wiki/Extension:EventLogging).
 Events of this kind are usually intaken and parsed using `eventlogging-processor` and a custom format.
 These events will have the client generated event content data in the `event` field of the EventCapsule object.

 `scids` are obtained from EventCapsule objects via the `schema` and `revision` fields, to make up the `(schema, revision)` `scid` tuple.